dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 ##### MOF-based DSC resource

-All mof-based resources should have `DSC_` prefixed before the resource name in the schema file and on files (e.g. ``DSC_Resource.schema.mof`, `DSC_Resource.psm1`).
+All MOF-based resources should have `DSC_` prefixed before the resource name in the schema file and on files (e.g. ``DSC_Resource.schema.mof`, `DSC_Resource.psm1`).
-This is per a convention that the name (or abbreviated name) of the company that provides the resource be included in the name of mof-based resource files.
+This is per a convention that the name (or abbreviated name) of the company that provides the resource be included in the name of MOF-based resource files.
 The friendly name of the resource that is defined in the `.mof` file should not have the `DSC_` prefix.

 ##### Composite DSC resource

-Composite resources with a configuration and a `.psd1` file must have the exact same name as the resource or they will not be able to be imported.
+Composite resources with a configuration and a `.psd1` file must have the exact same name as the resource, or they will not be able to be imported.
 Hence, composite resource files should not have the `DSC_` prefix, e.g.
 Resource.psm1.